 Events during the past few years in the global capital markets illustrate that the market environment can present extraordinary uncertainty and volatility for financial services companies and other market participants and that such uncertainty and volatility has had, and could continue to have, a material adverse effect on the functioning of capital markets, and on the business and operations of asset management businesses and other market participants, worldwide.
 In light of uncertainty in the financial services industry, our financial condition may be materially adversely affected, and we may become subject to new legal or regulatory requirements, suffer reputational harm or encounter unforeseen risks that could have a material adverse effect on our business and operations and those of the Investment Partnership.
-We may be affected by reduced opportunities to exit and realize value from our investments, by lower than expected returns on investments and by the possibility that we may not be able to find suitable investments in which to deploy our capital.
+We may be affected by reduced opportunities to exit and realize value from our investments, by lower than expected returns on investments.
 In light of volatile market and economic conditions, the companies in which we invest (either directly or through investments in affiliated funds) may experience decreased revenues, financial losses, credit rating downgrades, difficulty in obtaining access to financing and increased funding costs.
 The companies may also have difficulty in expanding their businesses and operations or be unable to meet their debt service obligations or other expenses as they become due, including expenses payable to us.
-In addition, during periods of adverse economic conditions and volatility, we may have difficulty accessing the financial markets, which could make it even more difficult or impossible for us to obtain funding for additional investments and harm our operating results.
 Significant market volatility may result in lower investment returns, which would further adversely affect our net income.
 Such events, and their underlying causes, are likely to be the catalyst for changes in financial regulation, and may result in major and unavoidable losses or additional costs to the Investment Partnership.